Justice delayed is justice denied: Court rule fixes

 In some states, court rules have been adopted requiring that delays in making decisions or completing cases must be reported.
 For example, in Michigan the so-called "910 Report" must be filed after a matter is under advisement for more than 90 days.
 It requires the judge to file a certified statement with the court administrator specifying the case, the matters taken under advisement, the reasons for the delay, and the estimated time of arrival for the cure to the problem.
 In Indiana, "Trial Rule 53.1 and Ind.
 Trial Rule 53.2 are officially titled "Failure to rule on motion" and "Time for holding issue under advisement; delay of entering a judgment but are commonly known as the 'lazy judge' rules."
 Under those rules, the trial court has 90 days in which to render its decision; and that time can only be extended by order of the Indiana Supreme Court.

 Practical application

-A Canadian Barrister wrote that "Delay in rendering reasons for judgment is the #1 disease afflicting judges."
-Chief Justice of the Supreme Court of British Columbia, John Owen Wilson, wrote about delay in the delivery of judgments that:
+A Canadian Barrister wrote: "Delay in rendering reasons for judgment is the #1 disease afflicting judges."
+Chief Justice of the Supreme Court of British Columbia, John Owen Wilson, wrote about delay in the delivery of judgments:

 "The public has a right to expect of a judge decisiveness....

 "Litigants expect, and rightfully expect, that the judge will soon relieve them from the agony of uncertainty that prevails until judgment is delivered.

 "That is not to say that it is better to be quick than right....
 The aim is to be both quick and right."

 Justice Wilson flatly stated: "[A] month's delay is normal.
 Two months delay is long.
 And three months is too long."
 Efficiency in the making of judicial decisions — and the avoidance of undue hesitancy while maintaining the accuracy and integrity of the decision-making process — implicates law and ethics.
 When faced with inordinate delay, a litigant and lawyer are placed between "a rock and a hard place".
 There is a concern about retaliation and provoking a shoot the messenger reaction.
 There is little if any remedy, and there is a risk that even an inquiry will provoke an adverse result.